Beach Boulevard, Aberdeen

 The Beach Boulevard is a single carriageway road in the city of Aberdeen, Scotland.
 It is also locally known as the Beach Bouley, the Bouley and the Boulevard.
 At the east end, it has a junction with the Beach Esplanade.
-Codonas Amusement Park and Aberdeen Science Centre are located here.
+Codona's Amusement Park and Aberdeen Science Centre are located here.
 The Chinese State Circus and the Moscow State Circus are regularly hosted at the site during the summer months.